 What is the new NetSuite two-factor authentication requirement?

-2018.2 two-factor authentication (2FA) became mandatory for login to the NetSuite UI with highly privileged roles (such as the Administrator role).
+Two-factor authentication (2FA) is mandatory for login to the NetSuite UI with highly privileged roles (such as the Administrator role).
 These roles are required to enter a verification code from an authenticator app or SMS message to access NetSuite.

 NetSuite continues to enforce a Two-Factor Authentication (2FA) to enhance security for ALL NetSuite clients.
 All Administrator roles, Full Access roles, and highly privileged roles have been affected and companies have needed to update their credentials to provide a second method of authentication when logging in.
 Protelo’s expert NetSuite team has come up with a few ways to set up a second authentication factor, speed up the process with an application and seamlessly allow you to log in to roles.
 Get NetSuite Services Today.

 What else is affected?

 Also, as of 2018.2, enforcement of the mandatory 2FA requirement began for integrations that use a highly privileged role for accessing NetSuite.